 Rent some bikes (if you can bike) or go biking on a little boat on the canals.
 Very lovely when it's sunny.
 Go to the best museums in the country: The Anne Frank House, Rijksmuseum, Van Gogh Museum.
 Eat some Dutch food and go to the FEBO.

 To see the real Amsterdam, take a bus to the North-side with it's little villages or go biking there (which is better).

 Have fun! over 5 years ago

 Amsterdam has a rich culture, lots of scenic beauty, and a thriving brewing industry.
 If you want a taste of all three, well, you have three days, buddy--set aside each day for each facet of the city.

 Day 1- Visit the museums, the city.
 There are city tours that will take you to all major museums/historical monuments.
 Don't miss the Van Gogh museum, Anne Frank house, Rembrandt House, Amsetrdam Museum.
 The Rijksmuseum is the most attractive museum but it is so vast it might eat up your entire day.

 Day 2 - Go see the windmills, the tulips, and the pretty dutch villages.
 Zaanse Schanse and Voldendam top the list.

 Day 3 - Taste the local beer.
 Go on a city beer tour.
 Visit the red light district.
 Amsterdam has a small but thriving brewing industry.
-You can visit local brewing workshops, and taste the many varieties of beer on offer. almost 5 years ago
+You can visit local brewing workshops, and taste the many varieties of beer on offer. over 5 years ago